- Applying for a casino licence

 - Casino Licensee Terms & Conditions and Operating Guidelines (Charities)

 - Casino Terms & Conditions and Operating Guidelines

 Each licensed group pays a casino advisor(s) to help the group with the casino event.
-The group needs one or two advisors, depending on location.
-The AGLC registers advisors, who make sure the group follows the rules for the event.
-The AGLC gives each group a list of registered advisors.
+The group needs one or two advisors, depending on the location.
+AGLC registers advisors who make sure the group follows the rules for the event.
+AGLC gives each group a list of registered advisors.
 The group selects the advisor(s) it wishes to hire for the event.